ciribob/DCS-CTLD/README.md

 the mission but there can be a delay of up to 30 seconds after activation for the JTAC to start searching for targets.

 ###Pickup and Dropoff Zones Setup
 Pickup zones are used by transport aircraft and helicopters to load troops and vehicles.
-A transport unit must be inside of the radius of the trigger and the right side (RED or BLUE) in order to load troops and vehicles.
+A transport unit must be inside of the radius of the trigger and the right side (RED or BLUE or BOTH) in order to load troops and vehicles.
 The pickup zone needs to be named the same as one of the pickup zones in the ```ctld.pickupZones``` list or the list can be edited to match the name in the mission editor.

 Pickup Zones can be configured to limit the number of vehicle or troop groups that can be loaded.
 To add a limit, edit the 3rd parameter to be any number greater than 0 as shown below.